Mitchell Burgzorg

-Mitchell Burgzorg (born 25 July 1987) is a Dutch former professional footballer and a rapper under the name Priester.
+Mitchell Burgzorg (born 25 July 1987) is a Dutch retired footballer and a rapper under the name Priester.

 Football career

 Burgzorg was born in Zaandam.
 A defensive midfielder or right-back, he who made his debut in professional football, being part of the HFC Haarlem squad in the 2006–07 season.
 In 2008, he moved to N.E.C.
 Nijmegen.

 In June 2014, Burgzorg moved from Ludogorets Razgrad to fellow Bulgarian A Group side Slavia Sofia, only to return to Almere City in summer 2015.